 1/4 teaspoon crushed red pepper flakes

 3 thin scallions, white and green parts thinly sliced

 1 jalapeño pepper, stemmed and seeded, finely chopped

 1 sweet “Jimmy Nardello” pepper, seeded and thinly sliced

 1/2 cup cilantro leaves, chopped

 1 teaspoon finely grated lemon zest

 1. Remove the leaves and core of the cauliflower.
 Coarsely chop the florets and place in the bowl of a food processor.
-Pulse the florets until they are finely chopped, 10 to 12 times.
+Pulse until the florets are finely chopped, 10 to 12 times.

-2. Heat the oil and melt the butter in a skillet over medium heat.
-Add the cauliflower and salt and sauté until beginning to color, 2 to 3 minutes.
-Add the garlic, red chili flakes, paprika, and cumin.
-Continue to cook until the cauliflower is tender but not mushy, 3 to 4 minutes.
+2. Heat the oil in a skillet over medium heat.
+Add the cauliflower and salt and sauté until beginning to soften, 2 to 3 minutes.
+Add the garlic, paprika, cumin, and red chili flakes, Continue to cook until the cauliflower is tender but not mushy, 3 to 4 minutes.